TheDummyUser/Albion-market/README.md

-## Documentation for Albion Market Search
+## Readme Documentation for Albion Market Search

 This is a simple React web application that searches the Albion Online Market and displays statistics on the queried item.
 The application uses data fetched from the Albion Online Data Project API, which provides real-time market data for Albion Online.